prantlf/grunt-html-dom-snapshot/README.md

 }
 ```

-The module for Addressbook would look like this:
+The module for the address book implementation would look like this:

 ```js
 module.exports = {